 Bedtime snack ideas for a better sleep

 Eat a high protein snack, for example, an energy bar from almonds or grain proteins (watch out for the sugar content).
 You will provide L-tryptophan to the body, which promotes the production of melatonin and serotonin.
 Due to serotonin, you will be more satisfied and calm, and you will sleep better due to melatonin.

 One of the richest foods with tryptophan is spirulina algae.
 Broccoli, spinach, watercress also contain it.
 If you also eat a piece of fruit, it will help tryptophan to cross the blood-brain barrier.

-Sleep is a condition when the body is inactive and rests.
-Sleep is an indispensable necessity for a person, as during this time the body renews the energy.
+It is a condition when the body is inactive and rests.
+It is an indispensable necessity for a person, as during this time the body renews the energy.
 And why is sleep necessary for well-being, health, and even survival?

 Sleep is an active process in which the brain can be even more active than during a state of alertness.
 Research has shown that sleep helps with certain types of memory and learning.
-Sleep certainly contributes to consolidating procedural memory that enables people to learn different skills.
+It certainly contributes to consolidating procedural memory that enables people to learn different skills.
 In addition, good sleep raises our productivity, concentration and working ability.
-Sleep is therefore an indispensable basis for effective work.
+It is, therefore, an indispensable basis for effective work.

 Does chamomile tea help you sleep?
-Yes it does and I know how a good sleep is vital to you, so I invite you to try chamomile tea before bed and even through the day.
+Yes, it does and I know how sleeping is vital to you, so I suggest you try it before bed and even through the day.
 It doesn’t contain caffeine, so you don’t have to worry about it.
-Prepare a cup of chamomile tea and enjoy in every sip before going to bed.
+Prepare a cup and enjoy every sip in peace.